-Longtime champion of The Archaeological Conservancy, Stewart Udall speaks of his role in saving sites and the challenges of the future.
-(Originally published in the Winter 1999-2000 issue of American Archaeology.)
+Stewart Udall writes of his role in saving sites with the Conservancy and the challenges of the future.

 Growing up in Indian Country in St. Johns, Arizona, and later serving as a member of Congress and Secretary of the Interior, has given me a life-long association with Native Americans.